nacho-vill/personal-projects/README.md

 Covid Analysis - Tableau:

-Contains the Tableau workbook I had made to see what insight could be gleemed from the DOH Covid Data Drop.
+Contains the Tableau workbook I had made to see what insight could be gleamed from the DOH Covid Data Drop.